Susan Kerley, LPC, CPCS, RPT-S, NCC, BC-TMH, Clinical Director

 - Developmental disabilities/autism spectrum/Asperger’s

 You can reach Susan directly by calling 770-971-9311 ext.
-4 or via email at email@example.com.
-Office hours are Tuesday through Friday.
-To register and schedule online, please visit https://susankerleylpc.secure-client-area.com.
+4 or via email at firstname.lastname@example.org.
+Office hours are Monday through Friday.
+To register as a new client and schedule online, please visit: https://mariettacounseling.secure-client-area.com.

 Amy has extensive background in dealing with a variety of presenting problems including behavioral and emotional disorders.
 She works closely with children that are having school problems, issues of trauma, anxiety and depression.
 In counseling Amy uses a variety of therapeutic approaches including Play/Art Therapy, Cognitive Behavioral Therapy, and Family Systems Therapy.
 She also counsels individually with women who are experiencing life transitions, mood disorders, or who wish to improve their parenting, and life skills.
 Amy tailors her approach to meet the needs of every client.
 She will work with you to explore new techniques for bringing new clarity to your life and for changing behaviors that may be preventing you from feeling successful and happy.